Patient Rights and Responsibilities

 - Be treated with courtesy and respect.

-- Be informed in advance of providing or discontinuing care whenever possible.
+- Be informed of patient rights in advance of providing or discontinuing care whenever possible.

 - Make informed decisions about his or her care and to participate in the development and implementation of his or her plan of care, including the discharge plan and pain management plan.

-- Know whom to contact with a grievance and prompt resolution of any and all grievances.
+- Know whom to contact with a grievance and have prompt resolution of any and all grievances.

 - Communicate freely with others and to interact socially, unless specifically restricted in his or her treatment plan for clear treatment reasons.

-- Formulate advance directives to have practitioners comply with these directives.
+- Formulate advance directives and to have practitioners comply with these directives.

-- Have a family member or representative of his or her choice or his or her own physician notified promptly upon admission to the hospital.
+- Have a family member or representative of his or her choice and his or her own physician notified promptly upon admission to the hospital.

 - Get important information about his or her care in his or her preferred language and/or in a manner that meets his or her needs, if he or she has vision, speech, hearing or mental impairments.